Ayen11/Tick-Talk/README.md

 *(We'll also probably need to enable smoothed frame rate range according to https://avilapa.github.io/post/framerate-independent-physics-in-ue4/) I will need to test this more thoroughly*
 ![[SmoothedFPS.png]]

-> You will have to apply forces directly to PhysX body if you want to apply forces!
-If you want to read body coordinates, read them from PhysX bodies!
-This is important for sub-steps as transformations aren't updated until the end of physics tick - aclockworkberry.com
->
-> Since this is from an older article, I'm guessing for our case we should use BodyInstance.
-I still didn't get to mess around with it fully to give definite results

 Sources for this chapter:
 https://avilapa.github.io/post/framerate-independent-physics-in-ue4/